Dominic-Schlegel/Hostsharing-Ansible-Drupal-7/README.md

     $ cd Hostsharing-Ansible-Drupal7

 All needed parameters can be set in the inventory file now.
 Change xyz00 to the name of your package admin.
 Set the name of a new user and a password.
-This username and password will be used in the database installation process too (database-name: packagename_username).
+This username and password will be used in the database installation process too (database-name: xyz00_user).
 Please consider changing them both (NewUser-password in HSAdmin and Database-password) after the installation.
 We can edit the inventory file with:

     $ vim inventory